SethRobinson/FuneralQuest/README.md

 - This uses MFC (Microsoft Foundation Class library) for the GUI, so that's why the GUI source looks weird and insane and why the server isn't easily portable to linux.
 Could be done though...

-How to compile:
+### How to compile:

 - Install Visual Studio 2019.
 Make sure you've included C++ and the latest Windows 10 SDK install options.
 - Open source/fq.sln and compile.
 Both Debug or Release should create dist/fq.exe.
 Running the file should start the server
 - Clicking the "Logon Channel 1" button should allow you to play locally via your browser.
 (Chrome worked for me, although you have to enable Flash)

-For more info on setting it up, see:  https://www.codedojo.com/?p=2189

-If you just want to play, a list of active games is here: https://rtsoft.com/pages/funeral_quest.php

-Credits:
+### Credits:

-Seth A. Robinson - Programming, design
+- Seth A. Robinson - Programming, design
-Akiko Robinson - Art
+- Akiko Robinson - Art
-Greg Smith - Additional design
+- Greg Smith - Additional design

 Funeral Quest is Copyright 2020 Robinson Technologies